 These workshops teach basic tips for avoiding the failure of a project to (non-expert) employees who have recently become involved in new business development or system development within their business divisions.

-The editing department operating "PressWalker", KADOKAWA's press release distribution service, provides lectures on press release creation know-how to Group employees.
-Key points for creating press releases that will be selected by the media were shared.
+The editing department operating “PressWalker”, KADOKAWA's press release distribution service, provides lectures on press release creation know-how to Group employees.
+Key points for creating press releases that will be selected by the media are shared.

 In addition, we also offer opportunities to gain knowledge necessary for those who are involved in the creation of media and content.
 For example, we provide seminars on the handling of rights and music production in the media mix business and also teach topics on human rights, diversity and discrimination.